Work Visa Sponsorships for Foreign Workers

 In addition, the following requirements apply:

-• The degree requirement is standard for the industry, or the job is so complex or unique that a degreed candidate can only perform it.
+• The degree requirement is standard for the industry, or the job is so complex or unique that a degree-qualified candidate can only perform it.

 • The employer usually requires a degree for the position.

-• The duties associated with the position typically require a bachelor's degree or higher degree.
+• The duties associated with the position typically require a bachelor's degree or higher.

 You can learn more about the requirements at the U.S. Citizenship and Immigration Services (USCIS) website.